Will Smith Player Props: Dodgers vs. Cardinals

-The Los Angeles Dodgers and Will Smith, who went 1-for-5 last time out, take on Jordan Montgomery and the St. Louis Cardinals at Dodger Stadium, Saturday at 9:10 PM ET.
+After going 0-for-3 in his last game, Will Smith and the Los Angeles Dodgers take on the St. Louis Cardinals (who will hand the ball to Jake Woodford) at 4:10 PM ET on Sunday.

-In his previous game he had a one-hit performance (1-for-5) against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Cardinals.

 Will Smith Game Info & Props vs. the Cardinals